skx/evalfilter/README.md

 Once installed you can execute a script against an object with two attributes `Name` (string) & `Age` (int).

+This can also be used for confirming problems identified via [fuzz-testing](FUZZING.md).

 ## Alternatives